-Several telescopes operated by amateur astronomers and SIU School of Physics and Applied Physics faculty, staff, and students will be available to the public this evening.
-Visitors will be able to see the Sun, Moon, Mercury, Jupiter, Saturn, and other celestial objects.
+Several night time and solar telescopes operated by amateur astronomers and SIU School of Physics and Applied Physics faculty, staff, and students will be available to the public this evening.
+Visitors will be able to see the Sun, Moon, Mercury, Mars, Saturn, and other celestial objects.

-Individuals with disabilities are welcomed.
 For disability accommodations call 618-453-5738.
-Disabled visitors or those bringing telescope equipment that would be difficult to transport by shuttle may contact eclipse.siu.edu for a free onsite parking permit.
+Disabled visitors or those bringing telescope equipment that would be difficult to transport by shuttle may contact email@example.com or call the office of events and outreach at 618-453-7424 for a free onsite parking permit.

 Additional small group activities will run throughout the evening on various topics such as types and use of telescopes, light, color, and meteorites.
 Short presentations on the night sky will take place at the top of each hour.